s06a/dotfiles/README.md

 F1: NERDTree
   - use "t" to open files in a new tab from NERDTree
   - close opened tabs using :tabc
-F2: TaskList # keys like TODO and FIXME
 ```

 ## Tmux